 • Option to use credit line multiple times: As you use the app you may be able to earn more Tally credit to use toward paying off more credit card debt.
 You can use the Tally credit line as many times as you want.
 Again, remember that there’s a cost for this, and it could be high, depending on your credit line’s APR.

 • Limited availability: The Tally app isn’t available in every state.
-If you live in Montana, Nevada, Vermont or West Virginia, Tally is not available to you.
+Check before you apply.

 Who is the Tally app good for?